php-censor/php-censor/docs/en/virtual_host.md

 Apache Example
 ==============

 For Apache, you can use a standard virtual host, as long as your server supports PHP.
-All you need to do is add the following to a `.htaccess` file in your PHPCI `/public` directory.
+All you need to do is add the following to a `.htaccess` file in your PHP Censor `/public` directory.

 ```
 <IfModule mod_rewrite.c>